Governmental agencies and certain private entities are authorized to conduct healthcare audits of healthcare entities.

 External Audits

-When facing an internal or external audit, keeping track of the necessary documentation and proving compliance with complex regulations is difficult.
-Fortunately, compliance service providers like Compliancy Group offer software to help you prepare for an audit and perform other crucial tasks.
+When facing an internal or external audit, keeping track of the necessary documentation and demonstrating adherence to regulations, policies, and processes can be difficult.
+Fortunately, compliance service providers like Compliancy Group offer software to help you prepare and respond to an audit.

 - Keep track of standards across various sets of healthcare regulations